UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 ## Creating the GUI in the Emulator

 **Step 1:**
-- With the `activity_main.xml` open and displaying the emulator screen, from the Widgets category of the Palette, drag and drop the `TextView` control onto the top part of the emulator.
-Centre it (drag it till a dashed vertical line appears).
+- With the `activity_main.xml` open and displaying the emulator screen, from the Widgets category of the Palette, drag and drop the `TextView` control onto the top part of the emulator.  center it (drag it till a dashed vertical line appears).
 - Click the vertical bar next to the text attribute of the `TextView` control in the Attribute Pane and in the Pick a Resource dialog choose the `txtTitle` box.
 Press OK.
 - Change the `textSize` property to `30sp`.
 - Click the vertical bar next to the `textColor` property.
-In the Pick a Resource dialog box that appears in the Color section scroll down in android and choose `holo_red_dark` colour to change the text colour to red to match the launcher icon.
+In the Pick a Resource dialog box that appears in the Color section scroll down in Android and choose `holo_red_dark` colour to change the text colour to red to match the launcher icon.
 Click the OK button.
-- Right click on the `TextView` control, choose Center/ Horizontally to centre the control.
+- Right-click on the `TextView` control, choose Center/ Horizontally to center the control.

 **Step 2:**
-- From the Text category in the Palette, drag and drop the `Number` control onto the emulator below the `TextView` control in the centre.
+- From the Text category in the Palette, drag and drop the `Number` control onto the emulator below the `TextView` control in the center.
 - Click on the vertical bar next to the `hint` property in the Property pane.
 - Choose `txtWeight` from the Resources dialog and then click the OK button.
 - Change the `textSize` property to `24sp`.

 **Step 3:**
 - In the Buttons category of the Palette, select `RadioButton`, and then drag and drop the `RadioButton` control onto the user interface below the `Number` control.
-Expand the size of the `RadioButton`, do this repeat for a second `RadioButton` and place underneath the last.
+Expand the size of the `RadioButton`, repeat this for a second `RadioButton`, and place underneath the last.
 - Click the vertical bar next to the `text` attribute of the first `RadioButton` control in the Attribute Pane and in the Pick a Resource dialog choose the `radKiloToLbbox`.
 Press OK.
 - In the Attributes list for the first `RadioButton`, click on the checked property indicating that the first radio button is the default selection.
-- Change the `textSize` property to `18sp` from the drop down list.
+- Change the `textSize` property to `18sp` from the drop-down list.
 - Click the vertical bar next to the `text` attribute of the second `RadioButton` control in the Attribute Pane and in the Pick a Resource dialog choose the `radLbToKilo` box.
 Press OK.
 - Change the `textSize` property to `18sp` from the drop-down list.

 **Step 4:**
 - Drag the `Button` control from the Palette to the emulator below the `RadioButton`s.
 - Click the vertical bar next to the `text` attribute of the `Button` control in the Attribute Pane and in the Pick a Resource dialog choose the `btnConvert` box.
 Press OK.
-- Change the `textSize` property to `24sp` form the drop-down list.
+- Change the `textSize` property to `24sp` from the drop-down list.
 - Click the vertical bar next to the `textColor` property.
-In the Pick a Resource dialog box that appears in the `Color` section scroll down in android and choose `holo_red_dark` colour to change the text colour to red to match the launcher icon.
+In the `Pick a Resource` dialog box that appears in the `Color` section scroll down in Android and choose `holo_red_dark` colour to change the text colour to red to match the launcher icon.
 Click the OK button.

 **Step 5:**
 - From the Common category in the Palette, drag another `TextView` control to the emulator below the `Button`.
 - In the `text` attribute box delete `TextView`.
 The `text` attribute is now empty and the `TextView` component you just dragged to the emulator has no label.
 - Change the `textSize` property to `24sp`.
 - Click the vertical bar next to the `textColor` property.
-In the Pick a Resource dialog box that appears in the `Color` section scroll down in android and choose `holo_red_dark` colour to change the text colour to red to match the launcher icon.
+In the `Pick a Resource` dialog box that appears in the `Color` section scroll down in android and choose `holo_red_dark` colour to change the text colour to red to match the launcher icon.
 Click the OK button.
-- Click Save All button on the Standard toolbar.
+- Click the **Save All** button on the Standard toolbar.

 Now Apply Constraints to the layout using the Infer Constraints button above the emulator and run the app in the emulator to see if you have correctly placed all the controls.
 The result should look similar to this: